karanc0s/expense-tracker/design_doc.md

 ## **Expense Tracker**

 ### _Must Have_
-* User is able to Login and SignUp
+* User is able to Log In and SignUp
 * User is able to add/ remove the expense manually
 * User is able to see his expenses, Categorised expenses
 * User is able to weekly, monthly, yearly report and statistics about the spending